rhdtownsend/gyre/doc/source/user-guide/interpreting-output.rst

 Analyzing a Summary File
 ========================

-With PyGYRE installed, change into your :ref:`work directory
-<walkthrough-work>` and fire up your preferred interactive Python
-environment (e.g., `Jupyter <https://jupyter.org/>`__).
-Import PyGYRE
-and the other modules needed for plotting:
+To analyze the output files written by :program:`gyre` during the :ref:`walkthrough <walkthrough>`, change into your :ref:`work directory <walkthrough-work>` and fire up your preferred interactive Python environment (e.g., `Jupyter <https://jupyter.org/>`__).
+Import PyGYRE and the other modules needed for plotting:

 .. code::